Please find a recording of the webinar for our event 'The Missing £4 billion: Making R&D work for the whole UK' which took place on 2 June 2020.

 Find the transcript for the webinar here.

-The authors of the report, Professor Richard Jones (University of Manchester) and Tom Forth (ODI Leeds), will discuss how the UK’s regional imbalances in economic performance are exacerbated by geographic imbalances in Research and Development (R&D) spending.
-They will show why the current funding system has led to higher levels of inequality between places in the UK and how the Government could do things differently - arguing that most parts of the UK have been missing out, to the tune of £4 billion.
+The authors of the report The Missing £4 billion: Making R&D work for the whole UK, Professor Richard Jones (University of Manchester) and Tom Forth (ODI Leeds), discussed how the UK’s regional imbalances in economic performance are exacerbated by geographic imbalances in Research and Development (R&D) spending.
+In the webinar, they demonstrate why the current funding system has led to higher levels of inequality between places in the UK and how the Government could do things differently - arguing that most parts of the UK have been missing out, to the tune of £4 billion.

-With a panel of experts we will explore the implications of this research for the UK’s innovation system, and how to ensure that more parts of the UK benefit from increased growth, jobs and productivity as part of our recovery from COVID.
+With a panel of experts, we explored the implications of this research for the UK’s innovation system, and how we can ensure that more parts of the UK benefit from increased growth, jobs and productivity as part of our recovery from COVID.